Nursing (543)

 543-104 - Nursing Introduction to Clinical Practice

-Emphasizes basic nursing skills and application of the nursing process in meeting the needs of diverse clients across the lifespan.
-Focuses on performing basic nursing skills, the formation of nurse-client relationships, communication, data collection, documentation and medication administration.
+This introductory clinical course emphasizes basic nursing skills and application of the nursing process in meeting the needs of diverse clients across the lifespan.
+Emphasis is placed on performing basic nursing skills, the formation of nurse-client relationships, communication, data collection, documentation, and medication administration.
 (Prerequisites: 543-102 Nursing Skills; 806-179 Advanced Anatomy and Physiology.
 Concurrent enrollment in 543-101 Nursing Fundamentals; 543-103 Nursing Pharmacology.
 Health requirements; criminal background check; CPR)

 2 Credit hours